Why lung health matters

 Lung disease is a top killer in the UK

 Every year 115,000 people die because of lung disease.
-At least 1 in 5 people will be diagnosed with a lung condition at some point in their lives.
+At least 1 in 5 people will develop a lung condition during their lifetime.
 Every year, 700,000 hospital admissions are down to lung disease.
 The UK has the fourth highest mortality rate from lung disease in Europe.

 Lung disease isn’t seen as a priority

 In the past, lung disease hasn't had the same priority as diseases like cancer, heart disease and stroke.
 Lung disease is often invisible, which means that you can’t obviously see when people are unwell.

 There has been little progress

 Death rates from lung disease haven’t improved in 10 years.
 Other diseases have seen significant improvements.
 The NHS spends £9.9 billion each year on lung disease.
 That makes it the fourth most costly disease area.

 Lung health is an equalities issue